Desmond Majekodunmi: Career

 Mr. Majekodunmi is the proprietor and operator of the Majekodunmi Agricultural Projects in Lagos, the only agroforestry-based conservation farm in Nigeria's economic hub, and a certified experimental extension farmer for the International Institute of Tropical Agriculture (IITA) Ibadan.
 A portion of the farm has been registered as an Urban Forest Park.

 He frequently gives lectures on ecosystem, conservation, and adaptation and mitigation of climate change.
 He also hosts the weekly radio show "Environment Report" on Nigeria Info 99.3 FM radio station.
 Through his business, Desco Tourism Developments, he advises various state governments on tourism development.
 He is also an author, screenwriter, singer, and documentary filmmaker.
-The German Green party just hired him to make a movie about climate change change in Nigeria.
+The German Green party just hired him to make a movie about climate change in Nigeria.

 Award

-Desmond Majekodunmi is a well-known environmental activist and multifaceted engineer who has won numerous honors for his tenacious efforts in the fields of agriculture and the environment.
+Desmond Majekodunmi is an environmental activist and multifaceted engineer who has won numerous honors for his tenacious efforts in the fields of agriculture and the environment.